THE PHILIPPINES

 Images taken: July 2025

-Diver's Guide to Cabilao Island, Bohol
+Dive Guide to Cabilao Island, Bohol

-The island’s western, southern, and northern shores are ringed by steep coral walls, overhangs, and sandy plateaus, with sites like South Point, Current View, and Lighthouse offering varied terrain and marine life.
-From large gorgonian corals, green sea turtles, and whitetip reef sharks to frogfish and nudibranchs, Cabilao delivers high biodiversity in a compact footprint — all within minutes of shore.
+This dive guide to Cabilao Island, Bohol introduces one of the Central Visayas’ most overlooked destinations — a small island just off the west coast of Bohol along the Cebu Strait.
+The island’s western, southern, and northern shores are ringed by steep coral walls, overhangs, and sandy plateaus, with sites such as South Point, Current View, and Lighthouse offering varied terrain and marine life.
+From large gorgonian corals, green sea turtles, and whitetip reef sharks to frogfish and nudibranchs, Cabilao delivers high biodiversity in a compact footprint, all within minutes of shore.

-Dive map of Calibao Island
+Dive map showing sites for Pamilacan Island

 Dive Map - Cabilao Island